webiny/webiny-js/packages/lexical-parser/README.md

 ## About

-This package provides method for parsing lexical editor object to custom json structure.
+This package provides method for parsing lexical object to custom json structure.

-> important note: This is not final version of the package, and we are not recommending to use this code in production.
+> important note: This is not final version of the package it's only PoC, and we are not recommending to use this code
+> in production.

 ## Parse the lexical data